Pneumococcal Vaccine for Children

 The pneumococcal vaccine

-Who should get the pneumococcal vaccine:
+When your child should get the pneumococcal vaccine:

-- Children usually receive 4 doses:
+- Children usually receive up to 4 doses of PCV:

 - The first dose at 2 months